 These consolidated financial statements are the responsibility of the Fund's management.
 Our responsibility is to express an opinion on the Fund's consolidated financial statements based on our audits.
-We are a public accounting firm registered with the Public Company Accounting Oversight Board (United States) (PCAOB) and are required to be independent with respect to the Fund in accordance with the U.S. federal securities laws and the applicable rules and regulations of the Securities and Exchange Commission and the PCAOB.
+We are a public accounting firm registered with the Public Company Accounting Oversight Board (United States) (PCAOB) and are required to be independent with respect to the Fund in accordance with the U.S. federal securities laws and the applicable rules and regulations of the Securities and Exchange Commission.

-We conducted our audits of these consolidated financial statements in accordance with the standards of the PCAOB.
+We conducted our audits of these consolidated financial statements in accordance with the auditing standards of the PCAOB and in accordance with auditing standards generally accepted in the United States of America.
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the consolidated financial statements are free of material misstatement, whether due to error or fraud.

 Our audits included performing procedures to assess the risks of material misstatement of the consolidated financial statements, whether due to error or fraud, and performing procedures that respond to those risks.
 Such procedures included examining, on a test basis, evidence regarding the amounts and disclosures in the consolidated financial statements.
 Our audits also included evaluating the accounting principles used and significant estimates made by management, as well as evaluating the overall presentation of the consolidated financial statements.
-Our procedures included confirmation of securities owned as of March 31, 2024 by correspondence with the custodian and underlying investment fund managers; when replies were not received from the underlying investment fund managers, we performed other auditing procedures.
+Our procedures included confirmation of securities owned as of March 31, 2025 by correspondence with the custodian and underlying investment fund managers; when replies were not received from the underlying investment fund managers, we performed other auditing procedures.
 We believe that our audits provide a reasonable basis for our opinion.

-May 28, 2024
+Chicago, Illinois May 28, 2025